shaukatdesai/nexttraining/Step4.md

    Prerequisite - Download the following file and save it locally.
-[Projects_Tables.sql](Projects_Tables.sql)
+[Project_Tables.sql](Project_Tables.sql)

    1. Use SQL Workshop to upload a script that creates the tables for the Demo Projects application.
 Perform the following steps: